 Funded traineeship for young graduates at the EU Delegation to Rwanda

-A traineeship of 6 months within the Political, Press and information Section of the EU Delegation to Rwanda, starting in November 2022.
+A traineeship of 6 months within the Political, Press and information/Cooperation Section of the EU Delegation to Rwanda, starting in June 2022.

 The PPI section follows political developments in Rwanda and the region, develops the public diplomacy programme of the Delegation, coordinates political relations with EU Member States advisors, deals with press and communication matters (including social media) and produces daily press reviews.
 In addition, you would help the Operations section in managing projects in the area of Human Rights and governance.

 - Coordination and support with public diplomacy programme and events organized by the Delegation

 - Development of content for the Delegation’s webpage and social media

 - Ad hoc research, analysis and project management, on political and economic developments or cooperation matters (HR & governance)